Skip to Content

 Fields of wheat

-Our ingredients are grown on certified organic farms, which use farming techniques that center on ecological
+Our ingredients are grown on certified organic farms, which use farming techniques that center on ecological processes, fostering biodiversity, healthy soil, and natural systems rather than chemical interventions and inputs.
+All Cascadian Farm products are certified organic, which means we proudly purchase our ingredients from organic farmers.

-Promoting Ecological Balance on a graphic background
+• Promoting Ecological Balance

 Organic is a farming system that fosters the cycling of resources, promotes ecological harmony, and conserves biodiversity.

-Regenerating Soil Health on a graphic background
+• Regenerating Soil Health

 Organic farmers must maintain or improve soil health with practices like cover cropping, composting, crop rotations, and appropriate tillage—all without synthetic fertilizers.

-Reducing Chemical Pollution on a graphic background
+• Reducing Chemical Pollution

 Organic farmers rely on natural pest and disease control strategies, like maximizing crop diversity, rather than on synthetic pesticides.
 They also skip the use of chemical fertilizers and herbicides—protecting our environment from chemical pollution.